 Quick Recommendation

-- Enterprise with Fabric: Power BI Copilot as an extension of your existing setup.
+- Enterprise with maintained Power BI data models: Power BI Copilot as an extension of your existing setup — license cost is no longer an obstacle since the F2 release.

-- Mid-market with Power BI (no Fabric): oneAgent.
+- Mid-market with Power BI (no finished semantic models): oneAgent.
 Keep Power BI for dashboards, use oneAgent for ad-hoc queries.

-- Regulated industries: oneAgent — on-premise option and deterministic results.
+- Regulated industries and strict data sovereignty needs: oneAgent — for its on-premise option, Frankfurt hosting, and deterministic results.

 Power BI Q&A Is Being Retired — What Now?